hshirov/School-Management-System/README.md

 **Version 1.0.0**

 This is a school project based on a software application for a School Management System (SMS) developed on ASP.NET using C# and MS SQL Server with MVC structure.
+The project uses code first approach.

 ---